About Saint James

 Three of the well-documented stained glass windows were designed by noted architect Stanford White (who is interred in the cemetery) and fabricated by John La Farge.
 Another window was designed by Louis Comfort Tiffany and manufactured by Tiffany Glassworks.
 The church is listed in the St. James National Register Historic District and has received state and local building preservation awards.

-In 2007, our new Rector, the Rev. Dr. Raewynne J. Whiteley came to us from Swedesboro, NJ (though she is originally from Australia).
-With her arrival, we began a new chapter in the church's story.
-We continue to thrive, growing deeper in our faith will looking ever more outwards to serve a world in need of hope.
+As we seek a new Rector, we continue to thrive, growing deeper in our faith will looking ever more outwards to serve a world in need of hope.